Содержание

 option, it creates a symbolic link that only points to the directory

-is located, enabling linking
+in which source is located, enabling linking

 across file systems.